 An SEO audit is a process of evaluating a website’s optimization for search engines.
 It will cover a number of areas from technical, on-site and off-site components of SEO.

-Some SEOs use SEMRush or Ahrefs to run an audit, others have their own checklist to work through.
-The goal is to identify anything that needs fixing and areas that can be better optimized.
+Some SEOs use SEMRush or Ahrefs to run an onsite and offsite link audit, others have their own checklist to work through.
+The goal is to identify anything that needs fixing and areas that can be better to maximize search engine optimization.

 #62 What is included in an SEO audit?